 There were about 500 at the opening rally of the SWP's "Marxism" summer event in London on 6 July.
 That's fewer than in some previous years, I think, and an older crowd - about a third grey or white-haired.

-Nevertheless, enough not to sneeze at, and the closing rally on 9 July was near 1000.
+Nevertheless, enough not to sneeze at, and the event will attract more over the weekend.

 Two speakers had the job of presenting the SWP's political purpose.